bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-04-05-passenger.md

 But before this, another mystery.
 Arriving at the hotel, Locke’s told by the proprietor that ‘Mrs Robertson’ has already arrived, and that he doesn’t need to show his passport – one is enough for both.
 He meets this supposed wife; it’s Schneider.
 So this young woman, whom he met a day or so previously, seemingly by chance, is travelling with the surname of his alter ego, implying – what, exactly?
 Once again, we’re left to supply the answer.

 One last, perhaps frivolous question.
 Following the sinuous virtuoso take we get a final shot of the corner of the hotel at sunset.
 It features a dog.
 And we’re in Andalusia.
 Could this – just possibly – be a sly nod to Buñuel?

-**Philip Kemp, _Sight and Sound_, June 2018
+**Philip Kemp, _Sight and Sound_, June 2018**
-<![if !supportLineBreakNewLine]>
-<![endif]>**

 I had not revisited the movie since I reviewed it on its release for a long-forgotten journal called _Monogram_.
 Thirty-one years is a long time not to have seen something, and it’s interesting what sticks in the mind over the passing decades – images, as one might expect, rather than story having the stronger grip.
 So I remember very clearly certain visual icons: a matched pair of shots that show, first, Nicholson, arms outstretched in a cable car over the bay of Barcelona; and second, Maria Schneider in the back seat of an American convertible throwing out her arms in an identical gesture of freedom as the soon-to-be-lovers speed along a tree-lined avenue, on the run from who knows what to who knows where.